-Every student must be fully immunized against certain diseases or must present a certificate or statement of Nonmedical Exemption stating the student should not be immunized.
+Every student must be fully immunized against certain diseases or must present a certificate or statement of Nonmedical Exemption stating the student is not immunized.
 Proof of immunization may be personal records from a licensed physician or public health clinic.